-Here we present the mVOC 2.0 Database which is based on extensive literature search for microbial volatile organic compounds (mVOCs) and is an extension and improvement of the first mVOC database launched in 2014 (Lemfack et al. 2014).
+Here we present the mVOC 3.0 Database which is based on extensive literature search for microbial volatile organic compounds (mVOCs) and is an extension and improvement of the second mVOC database launched in 2014 (Lemfack et al. 2014) and it's updated second version launched in 2018 (Lemfack et al. 2018).
 Bacteria and fungi, similar to plants and animals, emit small compounds and are an outstanding source of volatile organic compounds.
 Respective volatilomes are of structural complexity and diversity and possess the capability to influence neighboring organisms and communities as well as the hosts.
 For the first time an up-to-date data set is provided comprising the effects caused by discrete/individual mVOCs in plants, fungi, bacteria, invertebrates and vertebrates.

 If you have any questions please feel free to contact us!